Ryan Teague

-Ryan Graham Pun Teague (born 24 January 2002) is an Australian professional soccer player who plays as a defensive midfielder for Belgian Pro League club K.V.
-Mechelen and the Australia national team.
+Ryan Graham Pun Teague (born 24 January 2002) is an Australian professional football player who plays as a defensive midfielder for Belgian Pro League club Mechelen and the Australia national team.

 Club career

 Sydney FC

 Teague joined Sydney FC's academy at its inception, and progressed through the youth ranks, before being awarded a scholarship in September 2018.
 In September 2019, along with Marco Tilio and Harry van der Saag, Teague was awarded a Hyundai A-League scholarship contract, and was promoted to the senior squad.
 On 7 December 2019, Teague made his professional debut, coming off the bench for Luke Brattan in the 82nd minute of a 5–1 win over Brisbane Roar at Jubilee Oval.

 Famalicão

 On 30 January 2020, Teague signed for Portuguese side Famalicão.
 He made his first team debut on 24 July 2021 in a 1–0 Taça da Liga win against Feirense.

 Sporting da Covilhã (loan)

 On 1 August 2021, Sporting da Covilhã announced the signing of Teague on a season long loan.
 His first appearance was in the Liga Portugal 2 game against Vilafranquense on 23 August 2021.